FoadBagheri/GUARD/README.md

-# GUARD: An ABC-GA Hybrid Approach Utilizing MAchine LeaRning and Dimensionality Reduction for Hardware Trojan Detection
+# GUARD: An ABC-GA Hybrid Approach Utilizing Machine Learning and Dimensionality Reduction for Hardware Trojan Detection

 This repository contains the official implementation of the paper:
 **"GUARD: An ABC-GA Hybrid Approach Utilizing Machine Learning and Dimensionality Reduction for Hardware Trojan Detection"**.